MrAlexSee/sopang/README.md

 Parameter name   | Parameter description
 ---------------- | ---------------------
-`dBufferSize`    | buffer size for processing segment variants, the size of the largest segment (i.e., the number of variants) from the input file cannot be larger than this value
+`dBufferSize`    | buffer size for processing segment variants, the size of the largest segment (i.e. the number of variants) from the input file cannot be larger than this value
 `maskBufferSize` | buffer size for Shift-Or masks for the input alphabet, must be larger than the largest input character ASCII code
 `wordSize`       | word size (in bits) used by the Shift-Or algorithm